Post call analytics for your contact center with Amazon language AI services

 PostCallAnalytics stacks that you deployed.
 This deletes resources that you created by deploying the solution.
 S3 buckets containing your audio recordings and analytics, and CloudWatch log groups are retained after the stack is deleted to avoid deleting your data.

-Our companion solution, Live Call Analytics (LCA), offers real time-transcription and analytics capabilities by using the Amazon Transcribe and Amazon Comprehend real-time APIs.
+Our companion solution, Live Call Analytics and Agent Assist (LCA), offers real-time transcription and analytics capabilities by using the Amazon Transcribe real-time APIs.
 Unlike PCA, which transcribes and analyzes recorded audio after the call has ended, LCA transcribes and analyzes your calls as they are happening and provides real-time updates to supervisors and agents.
-You can configure LCA to store call recordings to the PCA’s ingestion S3 bucket, and use the two solutions together to get the best of both worlds.
-See Live call analytics for your contact center with Amazon language AI services for more information.
+The new Amazon Transcribe Real-time Call Analytics service provides post-call analytics output from your streaming sessions just a few minutes after the call has ended.
+LCA (v0.6.0 or later) can now send this post-call analytics data to PCA to provide analytics visualizations for completed calls without needing to transcribe the audio a second time.
+Configure LCA (v0.6.0 or later) to integrate with PCA (v0.4.0 or later) and use the two solutions together to get the best of both worlds..
+See Live call analytics and agent assist for your contact center with Amazon language AI services for more information.

 The sample PCA application is provided as open source—use it as a starting point for your own solution, and help us make it better by contributing back fixes and features via GitHub pull requests.
 For expert assistance, AWS Professional Services and other AWS Partners are here to help.